admin-zoujing/docker/README.md

 # docker-compose 常用命令
 Commands：
-  build       Build or rebuild services                        # 构建一个服务 bundle      Generate a Docker bundle from the Compose file config      Validate and view the compose file create      Create services
+  build       Build or rebuild services
+  bundle      Generate a Docker bundle from the Compose file config      Validate and view the compose file create      Create services